 - If the repairs you see have mostly been minor, chances are that the coach will endure.

 - If not, you could be opening yourself up to big problems if you buy it!

-Learning the facts about a used coach means finding information about items that relate to it such as:
+Learning the facts about a used coach is important because it means finding revealing information such as:

 - the number of people who have owned it,

 - where it was located for most of its life,